Skip to main content

 Kenan-Flagler Global Programs

 The passport card is only good for travel to Mexico, Canada, Bermuda, and the Caribbean.
-You need a passport book for all other international travel so the answer is YES, you are eligible to accept a passport scholarship.
+You need a passport book for all other international travel so the answer is YES, you are eligible to accept a passport award.

-I have other questions about the Phillips Passport Initiative.
+I’ve read through the FAQ and have other questions about the Phillips Passport Initiative.
 Who do I ask?